-- ¼ cup gluten free all purpose flour (my blend) or sub whole wheat or all purpose
+- ¼ cup gluten-free flour blend (or sub whole wheat or all-purpose)

 - 2 Tbsp unsweetened cocoa powder

-- TOPPINGS: Homemade Peanut or Almond Butter Cup OR 3 Tbsp semisweet chocolate chips (non-dairy for vegan), divided
+- Homemade Peanut or Almond Butter Cup (or sub 3 Tbsp semisweet chocolate chips // non-dairy for vegan // divided)

-- Preheat electric griddle to medium heat (or about 350 degrees F), or a large skillet on the stove stop.
+- Preheat electric griddle to medium heat (or about 350 degrees F / 176 C), or a large skillet on the stove stop.
 You want the surface to be hot but not screaming hot – oil shouldn’t smoke when it makes contact with the surface.

 - To a large mixing bowl add flaxseed and water and let set for a minute or two.
 Then add melted coconut oil, agave nectar (or honey/maple syrup), baking soda, baking powder, salt, vanilla extract and whisk to combine.
 Add almond milk (starting with lesser end of range and adding a touch more if needed) and whisk again until well combined.

 - Next add oat and gluten free flour and stir until just combined.
 Taste and see if it needs more agave.
 I added a bit more.

 - Divide batter in half and add cocoa powder to one bowl and peanut butter to the other.
 Mix until just combined.
 Add more almond milk if PB made it too thick.
 You want a pourable batter that’s not “gloppy.”